Health Care Guide Information

 • Fever (a sign of infection)

-• unexplained Weight lose
+• An unexplained Weight loss

-• Bleeding (easily bruising and pastiche)
+• Bleeding (easily bruising and discoloration)

 • Decrease the number of hemoglobin, platelets, and white blood cells